 FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

-How telematics helps catch vehicle defects and maintenance Issues
+How telematics helps catch vehicle defects and maintenance issues

 The perfect marriage of metadata logging and GPS technology, telematics allows for the long-distance sharing of onboard vehicle information.
 From tire pressure to live speed reporting, it is the big brother of the trucking industry for fleet managers.
 Telematics allows maintenance and operations departments to deep dive into the working order of vehicles without a visit to the shop.
-Let’s take a closer look at the defect and maintenance detection with telematics.

 Using the accelerometer and GPS to track vehicle movement, telematics logs speed, starts and stops.
 While this is happening, the vehicle’s diagnostic system sends information collected via sensor to the cloud, including, for instance: